jeswheel/stats604/lectures/week1/lecture2/slides.md

 * Understanding how gene expression works is key to further understand how complex traits evolve and are governed.
     - Many diseases, including certain cancers, are driven by changes in gene expression.
     - By knowing which genes are turned on or off by a particular treatment, researchers can develop more targeted and effective drugs.
+* Despite a two centuries of progress, **we still know surprisingly little about the architecture of the genome**.

 +++ {"slideshow": {"slide_type": "slide"}}